FinOps-Open-Cost-and-Usage-Spec/foundation/contributing.md

         * `OBJECTION`: This comment SHOULD be used sporadically as convey a strong disagrement with the proposal and it cannot be merged as it is.
 If a pull request receives an `OBJECTION` the submitter MUST provide written details about the nature of this `OBJECTION`.

     * **APPROVAL CRITERIA:**
-* Reviewers MAY update labels as needed (such as needs rebase).
-* When a review is approved, the reviewer should add LGTM as a comment.
-* Final approval is required by a designated Editor.
-Merging is blocked without this final approval.
-Editors will factor reviews from all other reviewers into their approval process.

-**4.4.
-Responsiveness**

-Pull request owner should try to be responsive to comments by answering questions or changing text.
-Once all comments have been addressed, the pull request is ready to be merged.

-**4.5.
-Merge or Close**
+        * During the Work in Progress phase, the group should establish and agree on the approval criteria for each pull request, denoted by a specific label.
+The criteria are as follows:

+            * **Editorial & Bug:** These can be merged by the Editor(s) directly, without needing full group consensus.

+            * **Review Process:** A pull request can be merged if, after being reviewed for a specified number of days (X), it secures enough approvals from Members (Y) and Maintainers (Z), with no objections raised.

+        >Final merging requires the designated Maintainer's approval, with Editors incorporating feedback from all reviews into the final decision.

-* A pull request should stay open until a Maintainer has marked the pull request as approved.
+* **5. Merge or Close:** An Approved pull request should stay open until the designated  Maintainer merge the pull request.
     * Pull requests can be closed by the author without merging.
     * Pull requests may be closed by a Maintainer if the decision is made that it is not going to be merged.